NickCL2/enhanced-text-widget/readme.txt

 == Upgrade Notice ==

+= 1.3.4 =
+This adds option to hide the title

 = 1.2 =
 This adds option to display bare text (no before/after widget/title elements are shown).